paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-058-benefits-and-services-for-members-being-separated-or-recently-separated.md

     (i) the member performed full-time training duty or annual training duty; and

     (ii) the member attended, while in the active military service, a school designated as a service school by law or by the Secretary concerned.

+  (D) The Secretary concerned may waive the requirement for preseparation counseling under paragraph (1) in the case of a member of the reserve components if—

+    (i) the member requests such a waiver;

+    (ii) the member received preseparation counseling during the period of three years preceding the date of such request; and

+    (iii) matters covered by such counseling, specified in subsection (b), have not changed since the member last received such counseling.

 **(b) Matters To Be Covered By Counseling.—** Counseling under this section shall include the following: